2024 United States Senate elections: North Dakota

 One-term Republican Kevin Cramer was elected in 2018 with 55.1% of the vote.
 Cramer ran for re-election.
 Democrat Katrina Christiansen, an engineering professor from the University of Jamestown and candidate for the Senate in 2022, was her party's nominee.

+Cramer won the election by over 66% of the vote and he more than tripled his margin from 2018 and won 10 counties he lost in 2018.